Raspberry Pi Tutorial – Connect to WiFi or Create An Encrypted DHCP Enabled Ad-hoc Network as Fallback

 > scan_results

 From the list of networks, you should be able to see the SSID of the network you are going to connect to.
-If that is the case, we are now going to add that network to wpa_supplicant.
-Make sure to note the number returned by the add_network command as that identifies the new network (if you forget, you can use list_networks to view the list of networks known to wpa_supplicant):
+If that is the case, we are now going to add that network to wpa_supplicant

 > add_network 0